 Palm oil mill effluent (POME) is one of the most challenging industrial wastewaters globally — high BOD (25,000-65,000 mg/L), high TSS (15,000-40,000 mg/L), discharged at 60-80°C, and acidic (pH 3.5-5.5).
 Standard PAM fails in these conditions.
 We supply heat-stable CPAM specifically formulated for POME treatment to 50+ palm oil mills across Indonesia, Malaysia, and Africa, reducing settling time from 7-14 days to 2-4 hours.

 Global palm oil production exceeds 75 million tons annually, generating roughly 2.5 tons of POME per ton of crude palm oil.
-That is 180+ million tons of POME per year — a massive wastewater challenge concentrated in tropical regions where water discharge regulations are tightening.
+According to Malaysian Palm Oil Board (MPOB) 2024 industry data, that is 180+ million tons of POME per year — a massive wastewater challenge concentrated in tropical regions where water discharge regulations are tightening.
 Mills that cannot treat POME effectively face permit violations, fines, and production shutdowns.

 POME Characteristics & Treatment Challenge